Ocutrx’s Oculenz Advances from AR Headset to Full Surgery Visualization Theatre

 “The ORLenz Surgery AR headset has the highest resolution the eye can see, being 60 pixels per degree at 20/20,” said Mitchael C. Freeman, COO of Ocutrx, “The headset receives 4K feed from surgery cameras with less than 10-millisecond delay, which is as fast as an HDMI cable, to ensure the surgeon doesn’t lose any critical visual information.
 The ORLenz also touts the widest field of view (120 degrees), is the lightest weight on the market (250 grams), and is wireless, which will aid in creating more comfortable surgeries and allow the surgeon to change positions while the 3D hologram surgery image stays always directly in front of the surgeon’s eyes.”

-The ASCRS meeting is being held virtually this year due to the coronavirus pandemic, but Ocutrx representatives will be continually active and accessible through their digital “booth.”
+The ASCRS meeting was held virtually this year due to the coronavirus pandemic, but Ocutrx representatives were continually active and accessible through their digital “booth.”
 ASCRS empowers anterior segment surgeons to improve the vision, outcomes and quality of life for their patients through innovative approaches to education, advocacy and philanthropy, and its annual meeting is always a favorite for Ocutrx executives.

-“Even though we can’t be there in person to demonstrate our AR prototype, our team is looking forward to gleaning knowledge from the presenters and discussing advancements in AMD correction with participants,” said Victoria McArtor, Chief Communications Officer for Ocutrx.
-“Our team will be monitoring presentations during ASCRS all weekend, so feel free to shoot me over questions and comments.”

 To learn more about Ocutrx and its revolutionary products, visit the company's online magazine.